About this course

 Overseas Field Experience

-Acquire and analyse drone data related to an environmental science topic in an overseas field setting.
+The aim of this module is to enable you to acquire and analyse drone data related to an environmental science topic in an overseas field setting.

 Environmental GIS and Remote Sensing

-Provides knowledge and understanding of GIS and remote sensing with reference to a variety of environmental science applications using a range of data types and industry-leading software.
+This module provides knowledge and understanding of GIS and remote sensing with reference to a variety of environmental science applications using a range of data types and industry-leading software.

 Programming for Environmental Scientists

-Provides program comprehension and generation skills in both Matlab and Python coding languages and the knowledge and understanding of the usefulness of programming in environmental science.
+This module provides you with program comprehension and generation skills in both Matlab and Python coding languages and the knowledge and understanding of the usefulness of programming in environmental science.

-Plan, execute and write an original and independent research project in a relevant academic subject under the supervision of an academic advisor.
+In this module you will plan, execute and write an original and independent research project in a relevant academic subject under the supervision of an academic advisor.